Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 This is a spooky abandoned theme park just outside of Sanur that’s turned into a bit of a dark tourism object over the years.

-Taman Festival closed in 1997 during the Asian financial crisis and an overall slump in interest from tourists.
-The $100 million park originally featured a fake volcano and a pit full of crocodiles, but now it’s being consumed by jungle.
+Taman Festival closed in 1997 during the Asian financial crisis and an overall slump in interest from tourists at the time.
+The $100 million USD park originally featured a fake volcano and a pit full of crocodiles, but now it’s covered with graffiti and consumed by jungle.
+Even bats are starting to take up residence here.

 Obviously exploring a haunted park like this is not everyone’s cup of tea, but I thought it was fascinating to see the giant banyan trees starting to swallow up the buildings.
 It’s like the Angkor Wat of theme parks!